MariaDB MaxScale Configuration & Usage Scenarios

 The maximum length of the certificate authority chain that will be accepted.
 The default value is 9, same as the OpenSSL default.
 The configured value must be larger than 0.

 Peer certificate verification.
-This functionality is disabled by default.
-In versions prior to 2.3.17 the feature was enabled by default.
+This functionality is enabled by default.

-When this feature is enabled, the peer must send a certificate.
-The certificate
+When this feature is enabled, the certificate sent by the peer is verified

 Example SSL enabled server configuration